Richard and Alison have been married for 16 years.

-Richard graduated from Bath University in 1992 with a BSc in Biology and a PGCE.
-He then taught for 3 years in the Highlands of Papua New Guinea, and in his spare time studied birds of paradise in the rainforest.
+Richard, who is married to Alison, graduated from Bath University in 1992 with a BSc in Biology and a PGCE.
+He then taught for 3 years in the Highlands of Papua New Guinea, where he spent most of his spare time in the rainforest.
 He assisted the BBC with their filming of Attenborough in Paradise, and is mentioned by Sir David Attenborough in his autobiography, “Life on air”.

 Richard's favourite thing about Wildside is seeing the awe and wonder in people's faces when they have a "wow moment" in nature.